sugarverse/sugarverse.github.io/4_0_1_sugar_match_game.md

 ---
 title: Sugar Match PvP - the first game
-parent: Play-to-Earn games
+parent: Play-and-Earn games
 has_children: false
 nav_order: 1
 ---

 # Sugar Match PvP - the first game

-Explore our first play-to-earn mobile game in PvP mode.
+Explore our first play-and-earn mobile game in PvP mode.
 Choose an Avatar, then play against your opponents on a match-3 board game throughout the planet.
 Experience the Sugar MatchPvP alone or earn special rewards together with your guild.
 ‍
 Available in: Free-to-Play and Play-and-Earn